 Job Outlook in the Nursing Profession in the District of Columbia

-The U.S. Bureau of Labor predicts that the growth of nursing jobs will be around 26% in the next 7-10 years.
-The median salary for a Registered Nurse is approximately $30-$34 dollars per hour.
-The median yearly salary is around $69,000 per year.
+The US Bureau of Labor predicts nursing jobs will grow faster than the average for all occupations.
+The median salary for a Registered Nurse is approximately $38-$40 per hour.
+The median yearly nursing salary in Washington DC is around $80,000 per year.

 Job security in the nursing field is one of the pros of pursuing this career.
 The move towards more preventative medical care creates a need for more nurses.
 In addition, the growing population of seniors that are living longer also create a need for more nurses.

 HOW MUCH CAN I EARN AS A NURSE IN DC?

 Nursing salaries in DC are a little below the national pay average for nurses.
 The federal mean annual wage in 2020 was $80,010.
 According to the Bureau of Labor Statistics (BLS), nurses in Washington DC earned an annual mean salary of $74,330 in 2020.
 However, nurses in the Washington-Arlington-Alexandria Metro Area earned a yearly salary of $83,490.

 Nurses with a bachelor’s degree (BSN) typically earn nearly a higher salary than nurses with an associate degree or diploma in nursing.
 And nurses with master’s and doctorate level degrees can earn much more than RN’s with a bachelor’s degree.
 So, if you are interested in earning a higher salary, consider a higher degree or a nursing specialization.